lucianohgo/lucianohgo.com/content/posts/effective-meetings-free-discussion-disagree-and-commit/en-US.md

 keeping the discussion on track.** We all come from different backgrounds and have vastly different experiences.
 Which means that people will react in distinct ways to confrontation and to having someone give an opinion on what they should work on.
-Dealing with such distinct reactions increases the challenge, and sometimes people run away from this by trying to work with others that won't have such diverse backgrounds.
-This kills diversity, this blinds you to different ideas.
+Dealing with such distinct reactions makes an honest and meaningful discussion harder to achieve.
+This sometimes lead people to run away from having coworkers with diverse backgrounds.
+This kills diversity and blinds them to different ideas.

 Confrontation & Diversity are essential if we want the best ideas to win.
 So we need to be the ones encouraging instead of fighting them.
 And here are some ways